turingschool/backend-curriculum-site/module2/success/index.md

 ### Follow the [Guidelines and Expectations](./guidelines_and_expectations)

-### Final Assessment
+### Assessments and Final Project

-Students are expected to satisfactorily complete both the written and timed assessments.
+Students are expected to satisfactorily complete all written and timed assessments.

+Each student will be required to complete a final solo project which will is a major determining factor for promotion to Module 3.

+### Class Participation

+Students are expected to follow Turing's Code of Conduct and be respectful in class with regards to timeliness, paying attention to instructors, and contributing well in class for turn-and-talk sessions, journaling and note-taking, and answering prompted questions.

 ### Group Projects

-Students are expected to be a contributing team member in both of their group projects in Module 2.
-Students are expected to complete the checklists provided for each project.
+Students are expected to be a contributing team member in all group projects in Module 2.
+Students are expected to complete the checklists provided for each project and provide feedback for one another.

 ### Blog Post

-Write a minimum of 1 technical blog post about a topic of your choice and post it to Medium or your personal blog site.
+Write a minimum of 1 technical blog post about a topic of your choice, must include screenshots or visuals, and should be about some aspect of coding or software development.
+Post it to Medium or your personal blog site.

 ### Professional Development

 Students are expected to contribute during the Professional Development session and deliver deliverables from that session (see goals below).

 -------